intelsdi-x/snap-plugin-collector-snmp/README.md

 #### Modification of metric value

-It is possible to modify metric value using *scale* or *shift* parameters, for more information read [setfile structure](#setfile-structure) section.
+It is possible to modify metric value using `scale` or `shift` parameters, for more information read [setfile structure](#setfile-structure) section.

-The metric value is modified using following equation: `new_metric_value = numeric_metric_value * scale + shift`.
+The metric value is modified using the following equation: `new_metric_value = numeric_metric_value * scale + shift`.

-If *scale* or *shift* parameters are set ( *scale* different than 1, *shift* different than 0) then numeric metrics are returned as float64.
+If `scale` or `shift` parameters are set (`scale` different than 1, `shift` different than 0) then numeric metrics are returned as float64.

 ### snap's Global Config
-Global configuration files are described in [snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md).
-You have to add section `snmp` in `collector` section and then specify *setfile* - path to SNMP plugin configuration file (path to *setfile*), see example Global Config in [examples/cfg/] (https://github.com/intelsdi-x/snap-plugin-collector-snmp/blob/master/examples/configs/).
+Global configuration files are described in [Snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md) and require the `snmp` section in `collector` along with the specific *Setfile* - path to SNMP plugin configuration file (path to *Setfile*).
+Examples of valid Global Config files are in [examples/cfg/] (https://github.com/intelsdi-x/snap-plugin-collector-snmp/blob/master/examples/configs/).

 ### Setfile structure

 Setfile contains JSON structure which is used to define metrics.
-Metric is defined as JSON object in following format:
+Each metric is defined as JSON object in the following format:
 ```
     {
         "namespace": {